yungmexx/qb-lock-redesign/README.md

 ```

-# Amount of time to spin and amount of time to trigger are currently held within the js I am trying to export it to lua
-# Amount and Time now work, but functioning success now doesn't go over to the export.
-# Fixed the Lockpick now ready for use, enjoy!

 ## Useful Snippet
 for everyone here that wants to add the minigame to other script in a very simple way